Home Products Industries Applications Solutions Support Insights Contact Us

 Abstract

-This study was aimed at assessing the prenatal exposure to perfluorooctane sulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) in a cohort of pregnant women living in Reus (Tarragona County, Catalonia, Spain).
-These chemicals were biomonitored in maternal plasma during the first trimester of pregnancy, at delivery, and in cord blood.
-The dietary exposure of PFOS and PFOA was estimated by using questionnaires of food frequency and water intake, as well as data on food levels previously reported in the same area.
-In addition, the exposure through air inhalation and indoor dust ingestion was also calculated.
-Finally, a physiologically-based pharmacokinetic (PBPK) model was applied in order to establish the prenatal exposure of the fetus/child and to adjust exposure assessment vs. biomonitoring results.
-Probabilistic calculations of fetal exposure were performed by forward internal dosimetry and Monte-Carlo simulation.
-Mean plasma levels of PFOA were 0.45, 0.13 and 0.12 ng/mL at the first trimester, at delivery and in cord plasma, while those of PFOS were 2.93, 2.21, and 1.17 ng/mL, respectively.
-Traces of PFOS were found in all samples in the trimester and at delivery, and almost in all cord blood samples.
-Transplacental transfers of PFOS and PFOA were estimated to be around 70% and 60%, respectively.
-A temporal decrease trend in plasma levels of PFOS and PFOA was noticed, when comparing current values with data obtained 10 years ago in the same area.
-In agreement with many other studies, dietary intake was the main route of exposure to PFOS and PFOA in our cohort of pregnant women.
-It is an important issue to establish the exposure in critical windows periods such as fetal development to perfluoroalkylated substances, but also to other endocrine disrupting chemicals.
+This study looked at how much PFOS and PFOA pregnant women-are-the-link-to-water-security-international-womens-day-2019/”>women in Reus, Spain were exposed to before birth.
+We checked for these chemicals in maternal plasma during the first trimester, at delivery, and in cord blood.
+We figured out dietary exposure to PFOS and PFOA by using food frequency and water intake questionnaires.
+We also used existing data on food levels from the same area.
+Plus, we calculated exposure from breathing air and ingesting indoor dust.
+Finally, we used a PBPK model to nail down the prenatal exposure for the fetus or child and to make sure our exposure estimates matched the biomonitoring results.
+We did probabilistic calculations of fetal exposure using forward internal dosimetry and Monte-Carlo simulation.
+Mean plasma levels of PFOA were 0.45, 0.13, and 0.12 ng/mL at the first trimester, at delivery, and in cord plasma, respectively.
+For PFOS, those levels were 2.93, 2.21, and 1.17 ng/mL.
+We found traces of PFOS in all trimester and delivery samples, and in almost all cord blood samples.
+We estimated that about 70% of PFOS and 60% of PFOA transferred across the placenta.
+We noticed a trend: plasma levels of PFOS and PFOA have dropped compared to data from 10 years ago in the same area.
+Just like many other studies, our findings show that diet was the main way these pregnant women were exposed to PFOS and PFOA.
+It’s really important to understand exposure during key periods, like fetal development, not just for perfluoroalkylated substances but for other endocrine disrupting chemicals too.

 Scroll to Top